AMReX-Codes/amrex/Docs/Migration/Migration.md

 `Tools/Migration/step-5-amrex-namespace/amrex-namespace.sh` to replace
 `BoxLib::` with `amrex::` for those already in `BoxLib` namespace.
 However, the rest of work is expected to be performed manually, because C++ is too a complicated language for shell scripting.

 For most `.cpp` files, you can put a `using namespace amrex;` line after the last `include` line, or `using amrex::MultiFab` etc., or you can add `amrex::` to wherever needed.
-Note that `using namespace amrex` will expose variables such as `verbose`.
+Note that having both `using namespace std` and `using namespace std` in one file may cause conflicts because some names like `min` and `max` exist in both namespace.

 For header files, it is considered bad practice to have `using namespace amrex` because it pollutes the namespace.
 So you need to manually add `amrex::` in front of AMReX names likes `MultiFab` and `BoxArray`.